-Here is a roundup of news and research for the week of 14 October.
+Here is a roundup of news and research spotted around the web for the week of 16 October.

 From funding decisions to scientific fraud, a wide range of societal factors shape autism research.

 Data sleuths have flagged apparent errors in the study, which was led by neuroscientist Thomas Südhof.